What Will Be Happening?

 Subject + will + not + be + verb + ing + (object(s))

-She won't be restocking the shelves this time tomorrow.
+Shelly won't be sitting at the kiosk this time tomorrow.

 (Question Word) + will + subject + be + gerund form of verb?